emanuele-moscato/twitter-monitoring/README.md

 ## To do
 * Create a tab to:
-    * Add users to the list
+    * Update handles list in first and second tabs when a new handle is added.